 Travel |

-the range from "Best of..." columns to Tour Diaries
+are travel articles that range from "Best of..." columns

-to specific articles.
-Since some are specifically about regions
+to Tour Diaries to specific articles.
+Since some are specifically

-and locations... forgive me... but the alphabetical order used
+about regions and locations... forgive me... but the alphabetical

-at times means that I've separated sections by states and by cities.
+order used at times means that I've separated sections by both

 and Dad on the Ballpark Tour?
 Use the link...)